California Do Not Sell or Share

 You have the option to present consumers with the choice to opt out of the sale or sharing of personal information for certain uses as long as a single option to opt-out for ALL personal information is more prominently presented.
 We’ll walk through how to do this in Step 3.

-- Follow our documentation to ensure Transcend Consent is and to .
+- Follow our documentation to ensure Transcend Consent is properly configured and live on your site(s) and to customize your consent UI.

 Transcend Consent automatically detects and honors the GPC browser signal out of the box and allows users to visually verify it is being recognized.
 We'll keep Consent up to date to ensure it also recognizes other eligible browser signals if and when they become available.